DistrictOfJoban/DCLink/README.md

 - Message Reaction Add/Remove

 ## Future Goals
+- Bridge to services other than Discord, Revolt would be a good first step.
 - Relay more Discord events
-- Add Discord Commands
+- Add bridged commands
 - Touch some grass

 ## Downloads
-**This is not production ready yet, only use if you know what you are doing!**
+**This project is not yet considered finish nor stable, expect beta quality!**

 For downloading the latest build, please [click here](https://github.com/Kenny-Hui/DCLink/actions).

-However no support or mod usage will be provided at the moment.
-There's also no guarantee on compatibilities, given that this is still Work In Progress
+You're welcome to open an issue if you believe you've found a bug, however note that the config file format may change overtime without any documentation, please only use it if you can understand my semi-spegetti code :)

 ## Cross Version Mapping
 For easier development, all version-specific code is stored in `src/main/mappings`.